qwerty2053/city_handbook/README.md

    ```
    python manage.py runserver
    ```
-6. Access the web application at `http://localhost:8000/`
+6. Access the API Root at `http://localhost:8000/api`

 ### Usage

 The admin panel provides the following features:

 - Add, edit, and delete establishments, categories, cities
-- Add, edit, and delete images, contact info for each establishment
+- Add, edit, and delete images, contact information for each establishment

 ### API Documentation